elixir-lang/elixir/lib/elixir/pages/mix-and-otp/dynamic-supervisor.md

 iex> :observer.start
 ```

-A GUI should pop-up containing all sorts of information about our system, from general statistics to load charts as well as a list of all running processes and applications.
+A GUI should pop up containing all sorts of information about our system, from general statistics to load charts as well as a list of all running processes and applications.

 > Note: If `observer` does not start, here is what may have happened: some package managers default to installing a minimized Erlang without WX bindings for GUI support.
 In some package managers, you may be able to replace the headless Erlang with a more complete package (look for packages named `erlang` vs `erlang-nox` on Debian/Ubuntu/Arch).
 In others managers, you may need to install a separate `erlang-wx` (or similarly named) package.
 Alternatively, you can skip this section and continue the guide.